gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

         ├── ...
         └── wasm32-unknown-unknown
             └── release
-                ├── hello_world.wasm       <---- this is our built .wasm file
+                ├── application_builder.wasm       <---- this is our built .wasm file
-                └── hello_world.opt.wasm   <---- this is optimized .wasm file
+                └── application_builder.opt.wasm   <---- this is optimized .wasm file
     ```

-- `hello_world.wasm` is the output Wasm binary built from source files
+- `application_builder.wasm` is the output Wasm binary built from source files
-- `hello_world.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
+- `application_builder.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
 (Optimization include reducing the file size and improving performance)

-In addition, the interface file `hello_world.idl` should have been generated in the `wasm` project directory.
+In addition, the interface file `app.idl` should have been generated in the `wasm` project directory.

-    ```idl title="hello_world/wasm/hello_world.idl"
+    ```idl title="hello_world/wasm/app.idl"
     constructor {
       New : ();
     };